traghav/traghav.github.io/_posts/2018-11-10-project-ada.md

 Going in, I had a couple of goals:

 One was showing them a possibility of exploring Computer Science further.
 It did not have to be an interest in pursuing a career in technology.
-If I could even inculcate a passing interest of CS or related fields in them, I would have shown them the light at the end of the proverbial CS tunnel.
+If I could even inculcate a passing interest of CS or related fields in them, I would have shown them the light at the end of the proverbial tunnel.

 Another was giving them a set of basic tools and skills to explore the discipline further.
 Even personally, I found the biggest challenge to learning CS was getting started.
 It is still comically hard to setup a basic developer environment to do anything meaningful.
 Though it is [much](https://scratch.mit.edu/) [easier](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) today than it was when [I was getting started](https://www.bluej.org/).